 Becoming a Lay Servant

-Classes can be taken in a variety of locations and dates.
-The Michigan Lay Servant Ministry committee organizes classes to fit needs of participants, specific requests for a topic, and to meet certification requirements.
-Some classes can be taken online (beadisciple.com/lay-servant-ministries).
-BASIC and PREACHING are not offered electronically.
-(Please check with your district committee as some do not accept online classes, or limit the number of online classes.)
+Classes can be taken in a variety of locations and dates including online.
+The Michigan Conference Committee on Lay Servant Ministry organizes classes to fit the needs of participants, specific requests for a topic, and to meet certification requirements.
+Whenever possible, the conference committee encourages the BASIC course and preaching course to be taken in person (within district) to create community connection.
+BASIC and Preaching can be offered and taken via video conferencing.
+Some classes (no more than 50%) can be taken through BeADisciple.com (beadisciple.com/lay-servant-ministries).
 When an individual takes an online class it is the responsibility of the individual to provide completion/certification information to the district committee.

 Lay servant classes generally fall into the following categories: Introduction to Lay Ministry, Spiritual Gifts, United Methodist Heritage, United Methodist Polity, Leading Worship, Leading Prayer, Preaching.

 Everyone must take a BASIC course before becoming a Certified Lay Servant.
-Districts post class offerings online with registration information available.
+Districts post class offerings online with registration information.
 Participants may take classes in any location but are responsible to provide their local district with proof of completion.

 Upcoming LSM Classes

 Please see the list below for available courses, times and locations.
 Click the links within the table for registration.
 Please note the requirements below.